 The terms “swamp cooler” and “evaporative cooler” can be used interchangeably.
 These units lower indoor temperatures using evaporated water.
 They combine the natural cooling properties of evaporating water with an efficient air moving system.

 Many people wonder, do evaporative coolers work effectively?
 The answer is yes.
 Since evaporative coolers require dry, hot air for optimal function, they are best suited for warm and arid climates.
 In the US, they are most popular in southwestern states like Arizona and New Mexico.
-During the winter months, the cooler should be fully drained, disconnected and covered in an enclosed storage area.
+During winter months, swamp coolers should be fully drained, disconnected and covered in an enclosed storage area.

 Evaporative coolers add moisture to the water-filled pads.
 The pads act as a filter, removing dust and allergens from the air.
-They use very little energy, making them an environmentally friendly option for many homes.
+Swamp coolers use very little energy, making them environmentally friendly options for many homes.
 Installing one is a great way to keep indoor air fresh and cool, especially with the windows open.
 However, if they are not properly cleaned and maintained, a marshy or swamp-like odor can begin to develop.
-Changing the pads at least twice a season helps avoid this issue.
+For the best swamp cooler experience, change the pads at least twice a season to avoid this issue.

-The best evaporative air cooler for general use will offer several benefits over air conditioning:
+The best evaporative air cooler for general use offers several benefits over air conditioning:

 - Lower installation and maintenance costs.